athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

  * /navigation_node (http://amss-hd4i:38873/)
 ```

- This tells us the type is actually `inference_pkg/InferResultsArray` and that no one is currently publishing to the topic, although the `navigation_node` is subscribed to it.
+ The output tells us that the type is `inference_pkg/InferResultsArray`, that no one is currently publishing to the topic, and that the `navigation_node` is a subscriber.

  If you want to know more about the message, you can use `rosmsg show` to see the message format